 Overnight: Maun | Breakfast, Lunch, Dinner

-The next day we make our way across the park, keeping a look out for the many different mammals, reptiles, birds and insects in the various regions.
-As the vegetation types change, so does the animal and bird life that relies on it, and so different sections of the Park offer a variety of different game options.
-After a full day of game viewing, we exit the park through Anderson gate and head to our camp just 10kms away; perhaps the chance for a quick dip in the pool before dinner, followed by a relaxing evening in this very interesting bar.
+On day 46 we make our way 150 km across the park, keeping a look out for the many different mammals, reptiles, birds and insects in the various regions.
+After a full day of game viewing, we exit the park through Anderson gate and head to our campsite just 10kms away.
+The following day takes us further south through the Namibian countryside to a campsite, located in the vicinity of Etosha National Park.

 Overnight: Brandberg (Uis) | Breakfast, Lunch, Dinner